-24. Jimmy Choo is the owner of all rights in and to the trademarks identified on Schedule "C" hereto, which are valid and registered on the Principal Register of the United States Patent and Trademark Office (collectively the "Jimmy Choo Marks").
-The Jimmy Choo Marks are used in connection with the manufacture and distribution of high-quality luxury goods in the categories identified on Schedule "C." True and correct copies of the Certificates of Registration for the Jimmy Choo Marks are attached hereto as Composite Exhibit "2."
+25. Jimmy Choo is the owner of all rights in and to the trademarks identified on Schedule "C" hereto, which are valid and registered on the Principal Register of the United States Patent and Trademark Office (collectively the "Jimmy Choo Marks").
+The Jimmy Choo Marks are used in connection with the manufacture and distribution of high-quality goods in the categories identified on Schedule "C." True and correct copies of the Certificates of Registration for the Jimmy Choo Marks are attached hereto as Composite Exhibit "2."

-25. The Jimmy Choo Marks have been used in interstate commerce to identify and distinguish high-quality luxury goods for an extended period and serve as symbols of Jimmy Choo's quality, reputation and goodwill.
+26. The Jimmy Choo Marks have been used in interstate commerce to identify and distinguish high-quality goods for an extended period and serve as symbols of Jimmy Choo's quality, reputation and goodwill.

-26. Further, Jimmy Choo expends substantial resources developing, advertising and otherwise promoting the Jimmy Choo Marks.
+27. The Jimmy Choo Marks are well-known and famous and have been for many years.
+Jimmy Choo expends substantial resources developing, advertising and otherwise promoting the Jimmy Choo Marks.
 The Jimmy Choo Marks qualify as famous marks as that term is used in 15 U.S.C. §1125(c)(1).

-27. Jimmy Choo extensively uses, advertises, and promotes the Jimmy Choo Marks in the United States in connection with the sale of high-quality luxury goods.
-As a result, the Jimmy Choo Marks are among the most widely recognized trademarks in the United States, and the trademarks have achieved secondary meaning among consumers as identifiers of high-quality luxury goods.
+28. Jimmy Choo extensively uses, advertises, and promotes the Jimmy Choo Marks in the United States in connection with the sale of high-quality goods.
+As a result, the Jimmy Choo Marks are among the most widely recognized trademarks in the United States, and the trademarks have achieved secondary meaning among consumers as identifiers of high-quality goods.

-28. Jimmy Choo has carefully monitored and policed the use of the Jimmy Choo Marks and has never assigned or licensed the Jimmy Choo Marks to any Defendant in this matter.
+29. Jimmy Choo has carefully monitored and policed the use of the Jimmy Choo Marks and has never assigned or licensed the Jimmy Choo Marks to any Defendant in this matter.

-29. Genuine goods bearing and/or using the Jimmy Choo Marks are widely legitimately advertised and promoted by Jimmy Choo, its related companies, and authorized distributors via the Internet.
+30. Genuine goods bearing and/or using the Jimmy Choo Marks are widely legitimately advertised and promoted by Jimmy Choo, its related companies, and authorized distributors via the Internet.
 Visibility on the Internet, particularly via Internet search engines and social media platforms is important to Jimmy Choo's overall marketing and consumer education efforts.
 Thus, Jimmy Choo expends significant monetary and other resources on Internet marketing and consumer education regarding its products, including SEO, SEM, and social media strategies.
 Those strategies allow Jimmy Choo and its related companies to educate consumers fairly and legitimately about the value associated with the Jimmy Choo Marks and the goods sold thereunder.